- What other names is Passion Flower known by?

-Passionflower is also used for seizures, hysteria, asthma, symptoms of menopause, attention deficit-hyperactivity disorder (ADHD), nervousness and excitability, palpitations, irregular heartbeat, high blood pressure, fibromyalgia, and pain relief.
+Passion flower is also taken by mouth for seizures, asthma, symptoms of menopause, premenstrual symptoms, menstrual cramps, attention deficit-hyperactivity disorder (ADHD), palpitations, irregular heartbeat, and heart failure.

-Some people apply passionflower to the skin for hemorrhoids, burns, and pain and swelling (inflammation).
+Some people apply passion flower to the skin for hemorrhoids, burns, and swelling (inflammation).

 Possibly Effective for...

 - Anxiety.
-There is some evidence that passionflower can reduce symptoms of anxiety, sometimes as effectively as some prescription medications.
+Some research shows that taking passion flower by mouth can reduce symptoms of anxiety.
+In fact, it might work as effectively as some prescription medications.